Competing Models: The Winner with Large

+When $\gamma=.001$, this probability is $0.3161$, which is close to what we see in Figure \ref{fig:winner}.
+We provide a more general formula in Appendix \ref{subsection:chi-squared-formula}.

+It is important to remark that these results hold even if the true DGP is different from \eqref{equation:DGP}.
+For example, the distribution of errors in the true DGP may be heteroskedastic or non-normal with thin-enough tails, the distribution on covariates $P$ may be misspecified as long as it has finite second moments, and the true DGP may not be linear.
+Although Proposition \ref{thm:large_n_winner-easy} is presented under special conditions (Assumptions \ref{ass: high-level-easy} and \ref{ass:prior-normalize-easy}), it is possible to prove that our results continue to hold under much weaker ones.\footnote{For example, for the expansion of Lemma \ref{lemma:expansion} to hold, priors do not need to be smooth.
+It is sufficient that they are differentiable up to the fourth-order.} We hope that the simpler framework helps the reader understand the main forces at play in the competition among models.

-\paragraph{Connection with the Akaike information criterion.} A different way to understand our results is to relate the model selection induced by competing models to the Akaike Information Criterion, a well-studied model selection criterion in Econometrics and Statistics.
-In what follows, we illustrate that the loss function of an agent with Normal-Inverse Gamma prior is ``close'' to the AIC for the linear regression model.
+\paragraph{Connection with the Akaike Information Criterion.} A different way to understand our results is to relate the model selection they induce to the Akaike Information Criterion (AIC), a well-studied model selection criterion in econometrics and statistics.
+In what follows, we illustrate that the loss function of an agent with Normal-Inverse-Gamma-Inverse-Wishart prior is ``close'' to the AIC for the linear regression model.